 - Your needs have changed: marriage, a new baby, elderly parents moving in etc are some important considerations.

 - Your bathroom is just not you.
-If you feel your bathroom just doesn’t reflect your style or personality, it is time to consider new bathroom decorating ideas!
+If you feel your bathroom just doesn’t reflect your style or personality, it is time to consider some new bathroom decorating ideas!

 Step 2- Determine your goals